nono/cozy-desktop-experiments/RFC/README.md

 In sync, we take entries from the backlog, and for each of them, we use this:

+#### Caveats

+We need to know the local and remote identifiers of a file when we insert a record for it in the history database.
+For remote, we can expect the get it from the response of the cozy-stack, but in local, the inode or fileID is not enough.
+We may use the local database, but if we just read inside it, we have to wait that the event is fired by the TS watcher and handled by the local
+watcher: it's slow and can introduce some edge cases.
+Another possibility would be that Sync sends a fake event to the local watcher and got the identifier in response, but I'm not totally convinced too.
+Yet another option would be to put an incomplete record in the history database, and use the extended attributes of the local filesystem to put the identifier of the file from the history database in the extended attributes.
+It would allow to make the matching later.
+I'm not sure what this last option implies, and if it is really a good idea.

 #### Advanced

 When this version works, we can add more advanced stuff on top of that: